learn-co-students/js-basics-control-flow-lab-nyc-web-career-031119/README.md

 * `scuberGreetingForFeet()` — Use `if` and `else if` statements to return the correct greeting based on the distance the passenger desires to travel.
-* `ternaryCheckCity()` — Use a ternary operator to return the correct response based on the desired destination of the passenger.
+* `ternaryCheckCity()` — Use a ternary operator to return the correct response based on the desireddestination of the passenger.
 * `switchOnCharmFromTip()` — Use a `switch` statement to return a different response based on the generosity of the passenger's tip.